Multiquark clustering in neutron-star matter from color-spin molecular dynamics: Color-Spin Molecular Dynamics

 Following previous studies, we introduce a color-independent quark-meson-coupling interaction $V_M$.
 This implementation requires mapping realistic baryon-baryon forces onto effective quark-quark interactions.
 The $\sigma$-$\omega$-$\rho$-$\phi$ model is widely used in studies of hadronic matter with strangeness, and in our earlier work we introduced the corresponding $qq$ and $ss$ channels \cite{Akimura2005}.
 In this paper, we extend the setup to a $\sigma$-$\omega$-$\rho$-$\phi$-$K^\ast$ framework that explicitly includes a nonzero $sq$ interaction.
 The mapping, however, is nontrivial.
 Derivations starting from realistic baryonic interactions in few-body systems with hyperons indicate that an $sq$ (strange-light) channel---absent in our previous implementations---naturally arises \cite{Yamamoto2022}.
 The $sq$ channel is the main difference from our previous studies, and we focus on its impact in this work.
 The interaction takes the following form:

 \begin{widetext}

-\end{widetext} The first three terms correspond, respectively, to the $\omega$, $\sigma$, and $\rho$ meson exchanges mapped onto quark-level interactions between $u$ and $d$ quarks, where $\tau_i^3$ denotes the isospin operator for quark $i$.
-The fourth term accounts for $\phi$ meson exchange mapped onto $ss$ quark interactions, taken to be repulsive~\cite{Akimura2005,Wu2025}.
+\end{widetext} The first three terms correspond, respectively, to the $\omega$, $\sigma$, and $\rho$ meson exchanges mapped onto effective interactions in the light-quark sector ($u,d$), where $\tau_i^3$ denotes the isospin operator for quark $i$.
+In the present implementation, these terms are not assigned to $s$ quarks~\cite{Stone2007}.
+The fourth term accounts for $\phi$ meson exchange mapped onto $ss$-quark interactions, assumed to be repulsive~\cite{Akimura2005,Wu2025}.
 The final term represents the quark-$K^*$ coupling term, i.e., the light-strange ($qs$) interaction, which was absent from our earlier work.
+Thus the flavor assignments are $(qq)$ for $\sigma,\omega,\rho$, $(ss)$ for $\phi$, and $(qs)$ for $K^*$.
 For all interaction terms, we introduce a nonlinear effect represented by a multiplicative factor $1+\epsilon_i$ (with $i \in \{\sigma, \omega, \rho, \phi, K^*\}$).
 When $\epsilon_i = 0$, the model reduces to purely two-body interactions.
 By introducing $\epsilon_i$, many-body effects are effectively incorporated into the interaction terms.
 As will be shown below, this effective many-body contribution is required, within the present framework, to support $\sim 2 M_\odot$ neutron stars.
-Nevertheless, to avoid an excessive number of free parameters, we set $\epsilon_{\omega}=\epsilon_{\phi}=\epsilon_{K^*}=0.25$ and $\epsilon_{\rho}=-\epsilon_{\sigma}=0.20$.
+To avoid an excessive number of free parameters, we fix these nonlinearities and keep them unchanged throughout the $g_{qK^*}$ scan.
+We set $\epsilon_{\omega}=\epsilon_{\phi}=\epsilon_{K^*}=0.25$ and $\epsilon_{\rho}=-\epsilon_{\sigma}=0.20$.
 These parameter choices imply that the deviation from a purely two-body interaction remains modest.

 For the coupling constants, we use $g_{q\omega}=5.07$, $g_{q\sigma}=3.68$, and $g_{q\rho}=5.15$.
 These values are based on the simple assumption $g_{q i}=g_{N i}/3$.
 Following previous studies, we set $g_{s\phi}=\sqrt{2} g_{q\omega}$~\cite{Akimura2005}.